Mint Mobile: No Super Bowl ad for us, free phone service for you

 Mint also has 8GB and 12GB data plans; you could pay $300 and get a full year of the latter.
 All Mint's plans include mobile hotspot and support for Wi-Fi calling and text-messaging.

 I've seen a variety of Mint Mobile promotions over the years, but I think this is the first straight-up freebie.
 What do you think?
-Will you take a few minutes this Sunday to score a deal?
+Will you take a few minutes during the big game to score a deal?

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.

-Discuss: Instead of paying for a Super Bowl commercial, Ryan Reynolds is giving away phone service
+Discuss: Ryan Reynolds is giving away phone service during the big game today

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This article was published previously.
-It has been updated to reflect that the deal is imminent today.